nooway077/HoloLens2CVExperiments/README.md

 ```zsh
 python Calibrate_PhotoVideo.py
 ```
-16. The computed calibration parameters are saved to `PhotoVideo_intrisics.yaml` file, input these values to the `ArUcoTracking` scene's `ScriptConfiguration/Custom Camera Intrinsics` field.
+16. The computed calibration parameters are saved to `PhotoVideo_intrisics.yaml` file.
+Open this file with your favourite text editor input these values to the `ArUcoTracking` scene's `ScriptConfiguration/Custom Camera Intrinsics` field.
+17. Switch back to the `Scenes/ArUcoTracking` scene in the **Build Settings**. (untick `Scenes/CameraCalibration` scene)
+18. Build and Deploy again the **HoloLens2CVUnity** project.
+19. Try the app with the new calibration parameters.

 ### Calibrating the Visible Light cameras
 Note: *Step 8, 9, 10, 11, 12* are **only required once** if the build output folder containing the solution file is not deleted.